 What if your dog had a seizure when you weren’t home – is there any way you can tell what happened?
 Are there any post-seizure signs?

 Sometimes there is no evidence.
-Dogs who have regular seizures often have regular symptoms associated with them – so some pet caretakers will know if the pet soiled his/her bed or is acting “dazed”; others there are no clues.
+Dogs who have regular seizures often have regular symptoms associated with them – so some pet caretakers will know if the pet soiled his/her bed or is acting “dazed”; with others, there are no clues.

 What causes seizures in dogs?